seenthattinker/Conceptinero/projects/thoughtStorm/cyssc.md

 Cognos,
 Control-M,
 Informatica,
-etc.
-to the new platform.
+and others to the new platform.

-Application re-architecture is not in scope, that is only changes required to make applications run in the ITS GoCloud platform will be accommodated.
+Application re-architecture was not in scope.
+Only changes required to make applications run in the ITS GoCloud platform were part of the process.

-***4.
-Was the overall approach undertaken for the purpose of achieving a scientific or a technological advancement?
-Explain.
-***

--   ***Advancements can occur in knowledge of new techniques, but also in our understanding how best to use them and which solutions, techniques, are appropriate for which purposes.
-***

-Team followed TSI’s internal process to plan a successful implementation:

-The goal was to understand Ministry requirements and current state of technology.
+The first stage we developed was accurate inventory of Ministry requirements and current state of technology.
-Team needed to ensure this documentation was accurate and complete.
+This involved ensuring documentation was accurate and complete.
-This was followed up by building an alignment on the *target state* infrastructure including documenting the assumptions and technical constraints.
+Then we built an alignment on the *target state* infrastructure, including documenting the assumptions and technical constraints.
 The infrastructure was quite old compared to today’s standards.
 The state of technology at the beginning of the project had several shortcomings and/or limitations, as well as technological problems and unknown elements.

-**Application Migration **
+### What work did you perform in the tax year to overcome the scientific or technological uncertainties described in line 242?

+APPLICATION MIGRATION

-Key challenges in moving application from one environment to another environment are the compatibility with the new infrastructure and integration with other systems.
+We created a compatibility map with the new infrastructure to integrate the systems.
+This involved a forensic audit of all the working parts.
+For each of these component parts we had to map to a duplicate service on GoCloud.
 Not all the technical parameters and integration points were known.

-**Data Migration **
+DATA MIGRATION

-The most difficult challenge is moving one data structure to another, called Data Transmit, where in the legacy system all of the data is in one bulk layer, whereas in the new architecture, it is divided into three components, links, text, and images.
+We had to move one data structure to another.
+The legacy system had all of the data in one bulk layer.
+The new architecture has a data layer divided into three components: links, text, and images.
-We were uncertain of the development approach which would allow data connection and data transport between two CMS system versions, where the data content would be displayed from both sides from the different versions.
+We were uncertain of the development approach.
+We needed a data connection and data transport between two Content Management System (CMS) versions, one in which the data content could be displayed from both sides from the different versions.

-**Activities**   ***2.
-Did the effort involve formulating hypotheses (*approaches,
-* specifically aimed at reducing or eliminating that uncertainty? *Iterations,
-*                      Explain.
-***

-*outcome,
-success,
-failures)*      TSI technical team came up with different scenario and based on early assessment, applications and data migration was divided into logical buckets – this was based on applications and database by lines of business, technical complexities & similarities.
+We had to map applications and data migration into logical buckets &mdash;
+applications and database by lines of business, technical complexity, and similarity.

-A.
-Cloud Migration Assessment and Planning

--   Discover and evaluate applications

--   Engage Stakeholders

--   Catalog on-prem resources and software
+CLOUD MIGRATION ASSESSMENT AND PLANNING

+We had to port each application across two fields of operation, the first being RHEL and the other being GoCloud.
+We had to engage stakeholders, catalog resources and software on premises, examine Service Level Agreements (SLA), ensure continuous operation as we ported to the cloud.

--   Categorize Application needs and workload e. g.
+We categorized Application needs and workload e. g.
 Platform,
 Data,